BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/uiw-icons.md

 ---
-title: Uiw-Icons
+title: Uiw Icons
-description: How to install and configure Uiw-Icons for Blade Icons.
+description: How to install and configure Uiw Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Uiw-Icons]
+breadcrumbs: [Documentation, Families, Uiw Icons]
 ---

 ## Installation